yalla-coop/nightingale/README.md

 ```

 #### 6. Build the Database
-Use this script that runs dummy_data_build.js to set up your survey questions and put in some inital dummy data
+Use this script that runs dummy_data_build.js to put in some inital dummy data
 ```
 $ npm run build:data
 ```